Alan Turner (Emmerdale)

 Alan Turner is a fictional character from the British ITV soap opera Emmerdale, played by Richard Thorp.
 He debuted on-screen on 23 March 1982.
 Thorp died on 22 May 2013 and the last scenes that Thorp filmed as Alan were aired on 4 June 2013 in a special hour-long episode dedicated to him.
+At the time of his death, he was the longest-running character in the programme.
 It was announced on 12 September 2013 that Alan would be killed off-screen in late October with his daughter Steph (Lorraine Chase) returning for his funeral.
 Alan died in his sleep on 24 October 2013.

 Casting

 Thorp took a break from filming in 2009 due to health issues before returning to filming in March 2010.
 In 2010 Thorp, commented on his tenure in the show, saying, "I ought to have regrets about staying, but I'm the laziest human being alive so I don't".
 He added, "there was no point in me moving on because I wasn't good enough!"
 Thorp went on to bemoan the lack of storylines for Alan: "I would hate to leave, but I wish they'd find more for me to do".
 He added that he had suggested that "Turner get a love interest" but that the writers had refused, saying "they'd have to dig her up".
 In 2010, Thorp commented on his role, saying that Emmerdale had been "very good to me and has renewed my contracts for years, but they have not got as much work for me these days – I'm more like the village memorial now than an active character".